iamharbie/GithubUsers/README.md

 # GithubUsers
-# This app displays repositories of Java developers in Lagos
+# This app displays list of Java developers in Lagos